AleoStacy/phase-1-arithmetic-lab/README.md

 We're going to discuss a number of the common operators and objects we'll use to perform arithmetic operations in JavaScript.

-In the browser's JavaScript console, we can test out all of the examples in this lesson.
+In the 's JavaScript console, we can test out all of the examples in this lesson.
 Remember that we can't redeclare variables previously declared with `const` or `let`, so the page may have to be refreshed (which wipes away all declared variables) or different variable names can be chosen than those in the